Skip to content

 Zoom’s Live Automatic Captions

-Zoom has released a great feature to increase its accessibility—live automatic captions!
+Zoom has released a great feature to increase accessibility—live automatic captions!

-Through this new feature, Zoom participants have the ability to view automatically-generated captions and a transcript of the spoken word during live Zoom meetings.
+Through this new feature, Zoom participants can view automatically generated captions and a transcript of the spoken word during live Zoom meetings.

-Captions enable a more inclusive and accessible online meeting experience for students, employees, and community members, including those with disabilities, those who are watching the Zoom meeting in a noisy environment (e.g., while riding public transportation), those who need to turn down the volume on their device (e.g., to avoid awaking family members or roommates who are sleeping), and many others!
+Captions enable a more inclusive and accessible online meeting experience for students, employees, and community members, including those with disabilities, those watching the Zoom meeting in a noisy environment (e.g., while riding public transportation), those who need to turn down the volume on their device (e.g., to avoid waking family members or roommates who are sleeping), and many others!

 Instructions on Enabling Live Automatic Captions in Zoom